 For verbs ending in “e,” we normally add a “d”

-• to shave - shave
+to shave - shaved

-• to like - like
+to like - liked

 I liked to play basketball when I was in High School.